microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputAnimationRecording.md

 > [!WARNING]
 > Looping or resetting input animation or scrubbing the timeline may yield unexpected results when manipulating the scene!
 Only the input movements are recorded, any additional changes such as moving objects or flipping switches will not be reset.
 Make sure to reload the scene if irreversible changes have been made.

-## Conversion to and from AnimationClip

->TODO: added in separate PR

-## Writing tests using input animation

->TODO